You need to choose the correct fire extinguisher. A fire extinguisher should be "listed" and

 A. Type A extinguisher has a pictogram showing burning wood.

-check out the situation and only fight the fire if it appears that it can be stopped.
+situation and only fight the fire if it appears that it can be stopped.
 This must be done safely.
-If more than one fire
+If more than one fire extinguisher is

 So reguardless we must call the firedepartment and Remember that the life is more important than the property.